 The Times They Are a-Changin’.
 Just as they always have been, and always will.
 Sports and Media are no exception.
 Here are 5+1 predictions from our COO & CFO, Marius Larsen.

-- There will never be a “revert to pre-Covid-normal” – Hybrid events are here to stay.
+There will never be a “back to pre-Covid-normal” – Hybrid events are here to stay.

 Plus, 1 maybe at the end.